 APL has been actively monitoring the genetic code of SARS-CoV-2 in Alberta since the beginning of the pandemic to understand how the virus is evolving in our population and to detect the arrival of variant strains from outside the province.
 By monitoring the virus's entire genetic code, and sharing this information with national and international health authorities, we are able to identify and track strains that may pose new challenges for diagnosing and treating the disease in our community.

-New variant COVID-19 strains identified in the United Kingdom, South Africa and Brazil have been classified as Variants of Concern because they appear to spread more easily than other strains.
+New variant COVID-19 strains identified as the Alpha (B.1.1.7), Beta (B.1.351), Gamma (P.1), and Delta (B.1.617) and Omicron (B.1.1.529) have been classified as Variants of Concern because they appear to spread more easily than other strains.
 They have since spread to many other countries around the world, including Canada.
-The first case of a Variant of Concern in Alberta was the UK strain, which was identified by lab testing on Dec.
+The first case of a Variant of Concern in Alberta was the B.1.1.7 strain, which was identified by lab testing on Dec.
 25, 2020.

-All of Alberta’s COVID-19 testing methods are capable of detecting all known strains of the virus, but additional testing of positive cases is required to identify whether a patient is infected with a specific variant.
-APL has developed its own PCR tests that are used to screen all positive test results for Variants of Concern.
+All of APL's COVID-19 testing methods are capable of detecting all known strains of the virus, but additional testing of positive cases is required to identify whether a patient is infected with a specific variant.
+APL has developed its own PCR tests that are used to screen positive test results for variants of concern.
 In addition, hundreds of selected samples are subject to full genome sequencing each week, to monitor for new mutations.
 Variant cases of COVID-19 are publicly reported by Alberta Health.

 PODCAST: Learn more about APL's work tracking the genetic evolution of COVID-19 in this podcast series by Genome Alberta.

-A: All positive COVID-19 samples are sent for screening tests for the presence of mutations associated with the variants of concern.
-All samples that are found to contain these mutations are immediately forwarded to public health officials for enhanced contact tracing procedures.
+A: Positive COVID-19 samples are sent for screening tests for the presence of mutations associated with the variants of concern.
+All samples that are found to contain these mutations are immediately forwarded to public health officials for contact tracing purposes.

-It takes approximately 24 hours to complete an initial COVID-19 test, follow-up screening tests for variants takes 1-2 days.
+It takes approximately 24 hours to complete an initial COVID-19 test, follow-up screening tests for variants of concern take 2-3 days.

-The results of our current PCR screening tests are considered valid for confirming cases of the UK Variant (B117), which is the vast majority of our variant cases.
 We continue to conduct full genetic sequencing on hundreds of variant samples each week to monitor for other variant strains.
-Results of full genetic sequencing tests typically take about one week.
+Results of full genetic sequencing tests typically take 2-3 weeks.

 Serology testing examines a person's blood to see if they have generated antibodies in response to being infected by the COVID-19 virus.
 It takes about one to three weeks following an infection for your body to make antibodies, therefore serology testing is only used to identify past exposure to virus and is not used for diagnosing current COVID-19 infections.

-Serology testing is not used for diagnostic purposes but is currently being used for surveillance and research purposes to assess the number of people in Alberta who have been exposed to SARS-CoV-2.
+Serology testing is not used for diagnostic purposes but is currently being used for surveillance and research purposes to assess the number of people in Alberta who have been exposed to SARS-CoV-2 and to inform some medical treatment decisions.
 It is not available to the general public in Alberta, and tests must be ordered by a physician and approved by provincial virology experts.
 More information about serology testing.

 Q: How can my doctor order serology testing for COVID-19?

 A: Serology testing must be ordered by a physician and approved by the provincial Virologist-On-Call.
-More information for healthcare providers is available in this lab bulletin.
+More information for healthcare providers is available in the Updated: Serology Testing for COVID-19 lab bulletin.

 Q: Can I receive a serology test outside of the provincial healthcare system?